eProsima/Integration-Service-docs/docs/examples/different_protocols/services/ros2-server.rst

     {"op": "call_service", "service": "add_two_ints", "args": {"a": 14, "b": 25}}

-After this, in the *Log*, you should receive the following response from the *DDS* server:
+After this, in the *Log*, you should receive the following response from the *ROS 2* server:

 .. code-block:: yaml